RahmanKM/neocortexapi/source/MySEProject/sdr-to-bitmap.md

 ### Bitmap representation of Image using Spatial Pooler

 In the context of Hierarchical Temporal Memory (HTM) theory, the Spatial Pooler (SP) plays a crucial role in transforming input data into Sparse Distributed Representations (SDRs).
 These representations capture the essential features of the input data in a way that emphasizes structural and semantic similarities.
-To visually understand the transformation process and the output of the Spatial Pooler, we can represent SDRs as bitmaps.
-This example elaborates on how active arrays generated by the SpatialPooler are converted into bitmap images, further enhancing our understanding of HTM's processing capabilities.
+To visually understand the transformation process and the output of the Spatial Pooler, SDRs can be represented as bitmaps.
+This example elaborates on how active arrays generated by the SpatialPooler are converted into bitmap images, further enhancing the understanding of HTM's processing capabilities.

 #### Generating Inputs for Image Generation and Training in Spatial Pooler:
 In the Spatial Pooler (SP), the generation of inputs for image processing and training involves several steps that lead to the creation of Sparse Distributed Representations (SDRs).
 The code snippets outlines how inputs are prepared, processed, and used for training the Spatial Pooler as well as generating SDRs.